HTTP to HTTPS Redirects: The Complete Guide

 Use return, not rewrite

 In Nginx, return 301 is faster than rewrite ... permanent because it does not require regex processing.
 For a simple HTTP-to-HTTPS redirect, always use return.
+For more Nginx redirect patterns, see Nginx Redirect Configuration Guide.

 Apache